headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 ```

 ### Step 5.
 Run the dev server
-Make sure DeskPRO is running on your computer, and start the dev server.
+Make sure DeskPRO is running on your computer.
+From the app root directory run the following command to start the dev server.

 ```
 npm run dev
 ```

+The `dev` script builds your app and starts a development server which communicates with DeskPRO to install the app.
 When the dev server is finished building the app you can open your browser to [https://localhost/agent/?appstore.environment=development](https://deskpro-dev/agent/?appstore.environment=development).